oracle/terraform-provider-oci/docs/database/db_systems.md

 * `data_storage_percentage` - The percentage assigned to DATA storage (user data and database files).
 The remaining percentage is assigned to RECO storage (database redo logs, archive logs, and recovery manager backups).
 Accepted values are 40 and 80.
 * `data_storage_size_in_gb` - Data storage size, in GBs, that is currently available to the DB system.
 This is applicable only for VM-based DBs.
 * `database_edition` - The Oracle Database Edition that applies to all the databases on the DB System.
-* `db_home`
-    * `database`
-        * `character_set` - The character set for the database.
-        * `db_backup_config` -
-            * `auto_backup_enabled` - If set to true, configures automatic backups.
-If you previously used RMAN or dbcli to configure backups and then you switch to using the Console or the API for backups, a new backup configuration is created and associated with your database.
-This means that you can no longer rely on your previously configured unmanaged backups to work.
-        * `db_name` - The database name.
-        * `db_unique_name` - A system-generated name for the database to ensure uniqueness within an Oracle Data Guard group (a primary database and its standby databases).
-The unique name cannot be changed.
-        * `db_workload` - Database workload type.
-        * `id` - The OCID of the database.
-        * `lifecycle_details` - Additional information about the current lifecycleState.
-        * `ncharacter_set` - The national character set for the database.
-        * `pdb_name` - Pluggable database name.
-It must begin with an alphabetic character and can contain a maximum of eight alphanumeric characters.
-Special characters are not permitted.
-Pluggable database should not be same as database name.
-        * `state` - The current state of the database.
-        * `time_created` - The date and time the database was created.
-    * `db_version` - The Oracle database version.
-    * `display_name` - The user-provided name for the database home.
-It does not need to be unique.
-    * `id` - The OCID of the database home.
-    * `last_patch_history_entry_id` - The OCID of the last patch history.
-This is updated as soon as a patch operation is started.
-    * `state` - The current state of the database home.
-    * `time_created` - The date and time the database home was created.
 * `disk_redundancy` - The type of redundancy configured for the DB System.
 Normal is 2-way redundancy.
 High is 3-way redundancy.
 * `display_name` - The user-friendly name for the DB System.
 It does not have to be unique.
 * `domain` - The domain name for the DB System.